Back to The Triumph

 • the end belongs to Christ

-• despair, as if evil has the final word
+• despair, as though evil were ultimate

 Hope in this crisis requires concrete fidelity: